• Nothing Found

 Taxis in Venice

-As you probably already know, there are two types of taxis in Venice, water taxis and land taxis.
-Although they are more expensive than their land-dwelling counterpart, the easiest option is to take a water taxi for your journeys around the city as most areas on the island of Venice are pedestrian-only.
-The closest you will be able to get to the historical centre in a land Venice taxi is Piazzale Roma.
+As you probably already know, there are two types of taxis in Venice; water taxis and land taxis.
+Although they are more expensive than their land-dwelling counterpart, the easiest option is to take a water taxi for your journeys around the city, as most areas on the island of Venice are pedestrian-only.
 You can easily spot an official Venice water taxi by looking for the yellow stripe along the side and a clear license number.
-The taxis can be found at set docks around the city or can be called for by phone.
+The taxis can be found at set docks around the city or can be ordered by phone.

 TRAINED DRIVERS